theupdateframework/taps/tap7.md

 which the Updater should be resilient, contrasted by controls which should succeed.

+Note that the Tester will only expect a matching success-or-failure code instead of a specific code indicating the type of attack detected or error encountered (expired metadata, bad signature, replay attack, fewer than the threshold number of signatures, etc.).
+This is in order to simplify work for Updater implementers.
+This will entail more test and control cases, but should make it easier for implementers to use the Conformance Tester without substantial changes to Updaters or too much extra work writing Wrapper functions.

-The behavior necessary to provide the Conformance Tester with what it needs to judge conformance may be slightly different from the usual or production behavior of the Updater, resulting in a need for a testing mode, or logic in the Wrapper to interpret behavior.
+The behavior necessary to provide the Conformance Tester with what it needs to judge conformance may still be slightly different from the usual or production behavior of the Updater, resulting in a need for a testing mode, or logic in the Wrapper to interpret behavior.
 For example, if errors are usually ignored rather than producing any return value, that's something that may be adjusted